 California labor law provides considerable protections for employees and their families, requiring employers to adhere to certain standards with regards to hiring, employment and termination.
 One important labor and employment law in California is the WARN Act, which requires California employers to notify employees at least 60 days in advance of a mass layoff, relocation or termination (plant closure).
 With this law in place, California employers are prohibited from conducting mass layoffs without giving employees the notice they need to adjust to the prospective loss of employment, find alternative employment, or obtain the necessary skills or training to successfully compete in the job market.
 If you were fired during a mass layoff and your employer failed to give you at least 60 days’ notice, you may have grounds to file a lawsuit for a WARN Act violation.
-Contact our experienced California employment law attorney at Davtyan PLC today for legal help.
+Contact our experienced California employment law attorney at Davtyan Law Firm today for legal help.

 California’s WARN Act